matomo-org/developer-documentation/docs/3.x/integrate-introduction.md

 ---
 # Integrate Piwik

 Welcome to the *Integrate* section of the Piwik Developer Zone.
-If you are interested in integrating Piwik with your application, you are at the right place!
+If you are interested in integrating Matomo with your application, you are at the right place!

 This section contains guides that will help you to: